jnbastidas/ipgeolocation/README.md

 1. INSTALL ipgeolocation Application

-  a) Clone and download this git repository: https://github.com/jnbastidas/ipgeolocation.git (keep note of the location).
+  a) Clone and download this git repository: https://github.com/jnbastidas/ipgeolocation.git (keep note of the location).</br>
-  b) Checkout master branch.
+  b) Checkout master branch.</br>
   c) At the command line for your operating system, change your directory to where the source was downloaded, and build the project:

   For Windows: